EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

-   Enter the new method under the principle this new method applies and specify how it helps to overcome the barriers addressed under this specific principle with an OH perspective.
+   Enter the new method under the principle this new method applies and specify how it helps to overcome the barriers addressed under this specific principle with an One Health perspective.

 **Lessons learned**